See a list of Special Education Programs by Clicking Here!

 - Literacy of the Special Learner

-Employment and Licensure
+Employment Opportunities and Teaching Licensure

 All 50 states requiring licensing for special education teachers, though the requirements for licensing will vary from state to state.
 As detection methods for disabilities improve, the need for qualified special education teachers is expected to increase.
 Additionally, special education teachers can move into regular education positions, which is another source of expected open positions.
 The shortage of qualified individuals ensures that work will be available upon completion, though demand may vary by area and require relocation.
 Teachers specialized to work with specific disabilities may find it easier to find work.
 A special education teacher needs to be attentive and patient when working with children with disabilities and must be able to apply a variety of teaching methods in order to work with students who are having difficulty learning.